Hewa’s International Home Textile Summit in Varanasi sparks global collaboration and innovation - www.lokmattimes.com

 Hewa’s International Home Textile Summit in Varanasi sparks global collaboration and innovation

-PNN Varanasi (Uttar Pradesh) [India], September 29: Varanasi, the Prime Minister's esteemed parliamentary constituency, recently hosted the International Home ...
+Varanasi (India), September 30: Varanasi, the Prime Minister’s esteemed parliamentary constituency, recently hosted the International Home Textile Summit (IHTS). ...

-Varanasi (Uttar Pradesh) [India], September 29: Varanasi, the Prime Minister's esteemed parliamentary constituency, recently hosted the International Home Textile Summit (IHTS).
+Varanasi (India), September 30: Varanasi, the Prime Minister’s esteemed parliamentary constituency, recently hosted the International Home Textile Summit (IHTS).
 The Summit witnessed the convergence of international buyers hailing from Libya, Russia, Iran, Yemen, Canada, and various other nations.
 In addition to these esteemed guests, the summit saw the active participation of industry professionals, fashion designers, brand experts, manufacturers, and local artisans, all of whom came together to exchange unique ideas, experiences, and invaluable suggestions.

 HEWA (Home Textile Exporter’s Welfare Association) with the support of the Ministry of MSME, Government of India Organized the International Home Textile Summit at the prestigious HHI Hotel, Varanasi on 23rd September 2023.
 Bharat 24 news channel was the media partner and Textile Value Chain was the knowledge partner for this Summit.
 The summit showcased India’s rich cultural tapestry and diversity, earning praise from international buyers.
 Beyond cultural appreciation, this summit served as a platform for Indian textile manufacturers and local artisans to explore international business opportunities and directly engage with overseas buyers.
 The summit commenced on a high note with an inspiring speech by HEWA President Anant Srivastava, who eloquently highlighted India’s unique cultural diversity and democratic values.